Knockeen Hills Poteens

-This aim has been further achieved, as it is the only poteen product complying with EU legislation, authorising the use of distillate exceeding 94.7% vol. The Gold-Extra Strength poteen therefore contains 90% of pure distillate, which is the highest level of distillate contained in any poteen; the nearist purist poteen contains less than 73%.
-This permitted continuing exclusive use of ultra-high strength Irish whey spirit as its base distillate and its unique distillation process, when combined with the products selection of natural and organic botanicals, provides an exceptional smooth delicate taste, with a similarly outstanding smooth delivery of the spirit on the palate.
+This aim has been further achieved, as it is the only poteen product complying with legislation, authorising the use of distillate exceeding 94.7% vol. This permitted the continuing exclusive use of ultra-high strength Irish whey spirit as its base distillate and its unique distillation process.
+This, when combined with the products selection of natural and organic botanicals, provides an exceptional smooth delicate taste with a similarly outstandingly smooth delivery of the spirit on the palate.
 All our products including our Elderflower and Heather London 'Cut' dry gin have these properties.

 This clear, clean, transparent distillate, consists of reduced levels of distillate congeners at only 0.024% being 240 parts per million, compared to other poteens on the market.

 All Knockeen Hills poteens offer an excellent and versatile cocktail base.
 For easy-to-make cocktail recipes, simply substitute poteen for bacardi, gin, tequila, vodka or whiskey, click here for signature cocktails.
 Additionally, it can be uniquely added 'without any curdling effect' to other Irish cream spirit products.
 An outstanding example is a chocolate orange truffle Irish cream liquer (click here).